Frequently asked questions

 Counselling is a process where, by talking to a professional about how one is feeling, one can work out, or try to change or accept the things that cause him/her distress.
 The counselor facilitates one to explore and understand the problem situation in detail to help regain clarity while addressing feelings of distress and then form an action plan.

-Counselling might be beneficial for you if… Something has been troubling you over a period of time and you’re having difficulty finding a solution on your own.
+Counselling might be beneficial for you if…something has been troubling you over a period of time and you’re having difficulty finding a solution on your own.
 The situation is affecting your well being, for example, causing depression, anxiety or stress.
 You find it hard to talk to friends or family because they are directly involved in the issues.
 Issues are having an impact on your day to day life including relationships or work.
 Counselling can help you reflect and make sense of difficult life events and find a way to move forward.
 Talking to someone neutral, outside of your immediate situation, can show you a different perspective and help you find a way forward.
 Talking with a trained counselor who is skilled at listening can help you to process difficult thoughts and feelings.
 Sharing your worries helps you feel less alone with the problem.
 You can gain a better understanding of yourself and a clearer sense of what you want and need.
 You can practice communicating more clearly and honestly in the safety of the counselling relationship.
 Counselling can help improve your relationships and your ability to communicate.

 It can be anything that is troubling you.
 A few examples of issues that come up are : Relationship difficulties – with family and friends, colleagues, commitment, jealousy, abuse.
 Family dynamics – partners, children, parenting, separation and divorce.
 Lack of confidence – worried about failing, never being good enough, feeling judged Depression – feeling isolated, lonely, empty, tearful, unloved, suicidal.
 Destructive behaviour – Binge eating, harming yourself, abusive relationships, alcohol, drug.
 Stress – out of control, panic attacks, feelings of inadequacy, fear.
 Bereavement – Loss, anger, loneliness, sadness & depression.
 However it varies from each individual.